 It’s at this point that we see a faster ROI and ability to keep up with emergency maintenance, hiring of staff, and investing in upgrades and expansion.
 This is especially important, since the vast majority of centers (~76%) bring on their first employee within the first six months.
 There are exceptions but, ideally, if you’re running a commercial center, this should probably be your goal to start.
 This may not be possible for some centers right out of the gate, but at the very least we strongly suggest starting with a minimum of 2 to help new floaters feel comfortable by giving them the option to come in pairs.
 Being a viable date night plan does drastically affect the marketability of a float center.

-If you have additional questions, contact us.
+As always, if you have additional questions, please feel free to contact us.